 - the construction, equipment, maintenance, and operation of jail facilities under its jurisdiction;

 - the custody, care, and treatment of inmates; and

 - programs of rehabilitation, education, and recreation for inmates confined in county and municipal jail facilities under its jurisdiction.

-- The Commission conducts yearly surprise inspections of county jails to determine compliance with standards.
-The Commission encourages members of the Commissioners Court to attend jail inspections.
+- The Commission used to conduct yearly surprise inspections.
+Pursuant to House Bill 1545 passed by the 87th Texas Legislature, the Commission now conducts risk-based inspections.
+The Commission encourages members of the Commissioners Court to attend all jail inspections.